-- Biodiversity Offset Strategy - Pest Plant and Animal Control Protocol

-North West Planning - Biodiversity Conservation and Science Directorate (BCS)

-General Feedback Key Comment It should be noted that BCS comments only relate to the content contained within the Biodiversity Management Plan, The Biodiversity Offset Strategy and the Pest Plant and Animal Control Protocol.
+DOCUMENT TITLE: Biodiversity Management Plan and attachments: Biodiversity Offset Strategy Pest Plant and Animal Control Protocol STAKEHOLDER: North West Planning - Biodiversity Conservation and Science Directorate (BCS) CONSULTATION RELEASE DATE: 5 November 2021 COMMENTS DUE DATE: 17 December 2021 General Feedback Key Comment It should be noted that BCS comments only relate to the content contained within the Biodiversity Management Plan, The Biodiversity Offset Strategy and the Pest Plant and Animal Control Protocol.
 Comment within this document does not extend to the Koala Research Proposal.
 BCS will provide further comment on the Koala Research Proposal separately after a meeting to discuss its content has been arranged between relevant stakeholders and Santos.